 Infidelity is a loaded word.
 It conjures up images of lust and jealousy.
-It carries with it gendered assumptions about the likelihood one's spouse is to cheat and what one can do to prevent it.
+It carries with it gendered assumptions about the likelihood one’s spouse is to cheat and what one can do to prevent it or what to do after it happens.
 It carries with it the idea that anyone who participates in it is unable to commit themselves to another.
-"Once a cheater, always a cheater," our friends warn upon the discovery of finding out our new love interest had an affair in a previous relationship.
+“Once a cheater, always a cheater,” our friends warn upon the discovery of finding out our new love interest had an affair in a previous relationship.
 We have a lot of misconceptions about infidelity.

 At least until we become the cheater.

 “And what’s your name?” he asked as I sat down.
 It was one of those moments of instant chemistry.
 You know, the ones where your chest feels heavy, your head light, and everything slows down just enough to pay attention to it all.He wasn’t really my type, not that I really even knew what my type was at the time.
 I had spent the previous six years in a committed relationship.
 I wasn’t looking for love, or lust, or any of the complicated mess that tends to come with the in between.
 But there was a spark.

 “We’re going to head out, you’re welcome to join us.”
 They announced as the bar started to empty.
 “Should we go?” my friend asked.